 Space seeds 18 to 24 inches apart in mid-spring to early summer.
-Harden off seedlings grown indoors before transplanting them in the ground outside.
-Plant in rows or hills after the soil temperature has reached at least 55 degrees Fahrenheit, which happens in mid- to late-May in most locations.
-Give 36 to 90 inches of space between each plant.
+Harden off seedlings grown indoors before transplanting them outside.
+Plant in rows or hills after the soil temperature has warmed up to at least 65 degrees Fahrenheit, which happens in mid- to late-May in many USDA hardiness zones.

-Offer plants rich, well-drained soil as one would for any other cucumber variety.
-For an extra nutritional boost, add some compost or well-rotted manure.
-Maintain a soil pH of 6.1 to 6.5 (mildly acidic) to 6.6 to 7.5 (neutral).
+Lemon cucumbers are heavy feeders and require rich, well-drained soil similar to any other cucumber variety.
+For an extra nutritional boost, mix in finished compost or well-rotted manure.
+Maintain a slightly acidic soil pH of 6.5 to 7.0 (neutral).

-Well-draining soil will be helpful in preventing rot of germinating seeds and the roots of developing plants.
-Keep the soil evenly moist while seeds are germinating.
-When seedlings appear, continue to water regularly to encourage the cucumbers to set.
-As cucumbers come, about one inch or one gallon per week will keep the soil evenly moist.
-Be sure not to overwater as that can cause the soil to become unnecessarily soggy.
-Water at each plant's base and avoid getting water on the foliage to prevent powdery mildew and other diseases.
+However, be sure not to overwater because that can cause the soil to become unnecessarily soggy.
+Direct water at at the plant's base to avoid splashing water on the foliage to prevent powdery mildew and other diseases.
 Two especially effective methods for watering lemon cucumber plants is a drip irrigation system or soaker hose.